 AP: Drawing upon your many years of teaching botanical art, how do students learn botanical art?
 Can your observations be grouped into “phases of learning”?

 MB: The quick answer is that I have not sat down and formally attempted to categorize the adult art learning process in specific phases or stages.
-I am having so much fun with the hands-on teaching that currently draws from my own training as professional educator, that at least in the short term, I will probably leave this to the academics of education.
+I am having so much fun with the hands-on teaching that currently draws from my own training as a professional educator, that at least in the short term, I will probably leave this to the academics of education.
 But I concede it is worthy of a doctorate study – if it has not already been done.

 From my experience the defining phases of learning art is so much easier with children under the age of 12 that are still relatively free of inhibitions, fear of failure and other complex human behaviors that comes with adulthood.